Category

 Should you build your freelance writer portfolio website or start applying to freelance jobs?

-Should you start writing article pitches for your favorite publication or try to find first freelance writing job through newsletters that curate online job offerings?
+Should you start writing article pitches for your favorite publication or try to find first freelance writing job for beginners through newsletters that curate online job offerings?

 These are common freelance questions I get from my freelance blog readers, LinkedIn followers, and freelance coaching clients who want to explore how to get freelance writing jobs.